TencentARC/ARC-Hunyuan-Video-7B/README.md

 ## Usage

 ### Dependencies
-Our inference can be performed through:
+The installation has been tested and verified on the following environments:
-- NVIDIA H20
+*   NVIDIA A100 with CUDA 12.1
-- CUDA 12.4
+*   NVIDIA H20 with CUDA 12.4

 ### Installation